Hello and welcome!

 Super-sized Bio: Ever since my story about a genie granting a girl’s three wishes won the book fair in the fourth grade, I’ve had a passion for reading and writing (as well as a loathe-loathe relationship with math).
 I earned a degree in Comparative Religious Studies (where is that expensive piece of paper, anyway?) and have held jobs in education, hospitality, and the legal field.

 I’m the Organizer of San Jose Novel Writers, a group of eclectic writers offering fellowship, support and tips on all forms of writing.
-When I’m not writing or working, I’m hanging with my husband, three wonderful sons, and a great daughter (yes, I have four kids).
+When I’m not writing or working, I’m chilling with my husband, three wonderful sons, and a great daughter (big families are what’s up).

 Since I love stories that break your heart but leave you smiling at the end, that’s exactly what I write: made-up stories about almost-real people, in a diverse world.